hyginn/qqid/README.md

 # 5 FAQ

 ##### Can I edit my QQIDs?
 Could I create `some.fish.red_some-fish-blue`?
-Of course you can, `isValidQQID("some.fish.red_some-fish-blue")` returns `TRUE` since "some" and "fish" are Q-words and the rest are valid characters of Base64.
+Of course you can, `is.QQID("some.fish.red_some-fish-blue")` returns `TRUE` since "some" and "fish" are Q-words and the rest are valid characters of Base64.
 You do realize that this is not a good random unique key - but you can use it anywhere uniqueness is not crucial  - cross-references in your lab notebook for example.
 The important things is, from **my** perspective, a string that you deliberately craft in any way is still just one of 3e38 numbers, and it won't interfere with my own _random_ QQIDs at all.

 #### What if I change `bulk.skip.9zAY8L8jnyLuGYYHEq` to `this.task.9zAY8L8jnyLuGYYHEq`?
 It's actually quite harmless to hand-pick specific Q-words for some semantic purpose.
 You may increase Q-word collisions significantly, but that doesn't matter since a QQID's uniqueness does not come from the Q-words alone, and the remaining 18 Base64 character encode a 108-bit number which is 3.2e+32, i.e. plenty of randomness.
 However, encoding semantic information in unique keys is almost always a bad idea.
 The world changes, but our keys should remain.